cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    refreshing the page in your web browser.
 Go look!

 ### FAQ

+1. __How do I update the documentation website?__

+   To update the documentation website, rerun the same `javadoc` command you used to originally generate the website.
+You should _not_ need to recreate the symbolic link.

 1. __Why not tell `javadoc` to generate the API documentation website directly in__ __`~/public_html/cs1302-javadoc-doc` instead of `doc`?__